 “Since joining Forbes in 2018, I have absolutely loved covering the intersection of cannabis and luxury—a niche within the market that started to explode around the same time.
-Being based in Aspen, where for some, luxury is a way of life, I applaud the cannabis companies dedicated to elevating the experience (and stereotype) into one that’s no longer hidden, but that has a place alongside food, wine, travel, art and fashion.”
+Being based in Aspen, where luxury can be a way of life, I applaud the cannabis companies dedicated to elevating the experience (and shedding the stigma) into one that’s no longer hidden, but that has a place alongside food, wine, travel, art and fashion.”

 Who has been one of your favorite people to interview so far?
 Why?

-“In 2015, I had the opportunity to sit down and talk to NORML founder Keith Stroup during a barbecue—the culmination of the Aspen Legal Seminar—at Hunter S. Thompson’s former compound, Owl Farm, in Woody Creek, Colorado.
+“In 2015, I had the opportunity to sit down and talk to NORML founder Keith Stroup during a barbecue—the culmination of the Aspen Legal Seminar—at Hunter S. Thompson’s former compound, Owl Farm.
 Without his fearless and tireless work advocating and organizing for the decriminalization and legalization of cannabis, which dates back to 1970, the industry as we know it would not be a reality.
-I’ve been lucky enough to attend every year since (sadly, 2020 was canceled) and spending a summer weekend learning from and celebrating with the pioneers of this movement is incredibly special.
+I’ve been lucky enough to attend every year since (sadly, 2020 was cancelled), and spending a summer weekend learning from and celebrating with the pioneers of this movement is incredibly special.

-“I also got to interview musicians Bob Weir, Bill Kreutzmann and Mickey Hart at the Sundance Film Festival in 2017 before the world premiere of Amir Bar-Lev’s four-hour epic documentary, ‘Long Strange Trip.’
-My inner Deadhead almost died from happiness that night.”
+“I also got to interview Bob Weir, Bill Kreutzmann and Mickey Hart at the Sundance Film Festival in 2017 before the world premiere of Amir Bar-Lev’s four-hour epic documentary, ‘Long Strange Trip.’
+My inner Deadhead was high on life that night.”